A rolling pin cover is a long tube of stretchable cloth, like a sock open at both ends, made of cotton.

-You put it on a rolling pin, and then brush some flour on it.
+You put it onto and over a rolling pin to cover the roller part completely, and then brush some flour on the cloth.

 Its purpose is to help prevent dough from sticking to the rolling pin.
-It’s actually the flour that helps with the not-sticking, not the cloth, though, so strictly speaking, the purpose of the cloth is to hold the flour.
+It’s actually the flour that helps with the non-sticking, rather than the cloth itself, though, so strictly speaking, the purpose of the cloth is to hold the flour.

-Though you can buy them purpose made, some people just use a clean, odd sock with the toe snipped off.
+Though you can buy rolling pin covers purpose made, some people just use a clean, odd sock with the toe snipped off.

-Some people wash their Rolling Pin Covers after every use, others don’t.
-Instead of washing theirs, some people store them in the freezer in a sealed plastic bag to prevent any dough stuck on them from going rancid (shake or brush off excess flour first.)
-Some people do this not just out of “laziness”, but because some Rolling Pin Covers can shrink when washed.
+Some people wash their rolling pin cover after every use, others don’t.
+Some people, instead of washing theirs, put theirs in a sealed plastic bag and store them in the freezer to prevent any dough stuck on them from going rancid (shake or brush off excess flour first.)
+Some people do this not just out of “laziness”, but because some rolling pin covers can shrink when washed.

 They are for use with British and North American style rolling pins, not French style ones.